 - Do not wear heavy make-up on your face, you’ll just waste your effort because they’ll have you remove it.
 Earrings will also be removed before they take your picture.

 - Schedule on a weekday to avoid long queues.

 Aaaaaannnd DONE!
 I hope I explained it well.
 Getting your passport is easy as long as you have your requirements beforehand.
-Any suggestions or additional information just leave a message.
+If you have any suggestions or additional information just leave a message below.
 Don’t mind my English I’m still practicing! (but feel free to teach me, for free).
 Good luck to all getting your Philippine Passport.
 To our future endeavors!

 What was your experience like?

 I did have some troubles on my first 2 visits applying for my Philippine passport.
 Both due to lack of requirements and it was a bit of a hassle not only physically but also on my time.

 - Was it smooth?
 Or did you stumble on some problems too while applying for yours?